alankrantas/tensorflow-cuda-gpu-devcontainer/README.md

 Modify [requirements.txt](https://github.com/alankrantas/windows-cuda-gpu-devcontainer/blob/main/.devcontainer/requirements.txt) to include packages you'd like to install. `ipykernel` is required for executing IPython notebook cells in VS Code.

 Open the folder in VS Code, press `F1` to bring up the Command Palette, and select **Dev Containers: Open Folder in Container...**.
+After that, simply start Docker then open the directory in VS Code.

 After the DevContainer is up and running, test the GPU support with